-This week, rainfall was observed from Nakhon Phanom to Pakse stations along the Mekong River while other stations down to the lower part at Chaktomuk, Neak Luong in Cambodia and Chau Doc in Viet Nam some rain was detected.
+This week, rainfall was observed from Nakhon Phanom to Pakse stations along the Mekong River while other stations down to the lower part at Chaktomuk, Neak Luong in Cambodia and Chau Doc in Viet Nam some rain was also detected.
 Compared with last week's amount, the rainfall this week was considered low in the Mekong region.

-Based on the forecasted rainfall from satellite using GFS data, some rainfalls are forecasted to spread over the areas of the lower part of Cambodia to the 3S area and Mekong Delta in Viet Nam from 11 to 17 April 2023.
-This indicates that the warm and hot weather in dry season has spread all over the LMB.
+Based on the forecasted rainfall from satellite using GFS data, some amount of rainfall is forecasted to cover the areas of the lower part from Cambodia to the 3S area and Mekong Delta in Viet Nam from 11 to 17 April 2023.
+There will moderate to extreme rainfall occurred from the central to the southern parts of LMB (especially, over Cambodia), central and southern Lao PDR, and Central Viet Nam.